 If you’re heading out before avalanche forecasts are available, gather as much information as possible about local conditions before you travel:

-• Ice climbers are traditionally at greater risk in early season.
+- Ice climbers are traditionally at greater risk in early season.
 Many ice climbs form beneath high elevation start zones that aren’t visible when you’re actually on the climb.
 Know the terrain and assess snow conditions that lie above your route.
 Seek knowledge and advice if you are not familiar with a climb and can’t see what’s above.
 Be cautious on the approach as well as on your climb.
 Choose safe belays spots and carry transceivers, probes, and shovels.
+Check out the Ice Climbing Atlas for an overview of historical avalanche observations from popular ice climbs in the Rockies.

 Early season avalanches at any elevation have the potential to be particularly nasty as rocks, slash, deadfall, stumps, etc. are exposed or just below the surface.
 Even a small avalanche that pulls you over and/or through an obstacle course like this or into a terrain trap can be deadly serious.